International Law Concentration

 - Second- and third-year J.D. students are eligible to study abroad for a semester at ten foreign schools.

-- Participation in International Law Moot Court team and writing for Minnesota Law Review, Minnesota Journal of International Law, and Law & Inequality: A Journal of Theory and Practice.
+- Participation in International Law Moot Court team and writing for Minnesota Law Review, Minnesota Journal of International Law, and Minnesota Journal of Law & Inequality.

 - Clinics such as Human Rights Litigation & International Legal Advocacy and Immigration & Human Rights Law as well as capstone courses on climate change and environmental and energy justice offer students opportunities to learn, acquire and master hands-on skills.